Preemie Breastfeeding: The Holy Grail of NICU

 Preterm infants are at high risk of getting their feeding patterns wrong.
 They can learn improper ways to suck and poor avoidant behaviors with feeding.
 Then, for some, the willingness to get onto the breast is lost or extremely frustrating, and far more difficult than taking from the bottle.
 We are rushed due to finances to send infants home as soon as they are safely feeding enough by mouth.
 What that means is that almost all infants in our system can only achieve minimal breastfeeding (1-2 per day) before they are sent home to work on breastfeeding more.

 Even the parents are understandably complicit in this, as they are eager to go home, but weight gain is a key determinant of discharge.
 Inefficient feeding such as when breastfeeding is being established can lead to poor weight gain, and that adds a huge stress to mothers.
-I have seen very willing mothers wanting to breastfeed acquiesce to bottle feeding because their desire to grow their baby is greater.

 Looking to Sweden helps us identify cultural norms that support breastfeeding, at least within the NICU.
 Mothers should be expected more and more to spend a majority of their time in the NICU.
 Single patient room design is facilitating, but not driving this change.
 Change in culture needs to happen first.
 Most importantly we need to decide that preemie breastfeeding is an important goal to attain, whether within the walls of the NICU or at home.
 If we want to achieve this in-house, then we may need to change the expectations of timing of discharge (i.e. longer length of stay).
 If we expect this to take place at home, then the support system in the community needs to be available to help mothers achieve it.